Tags:

 So we grew up believing no one

-Would ever fall in love with us
+Would ever in love with us

 That we’d be lonely forever